CharlotteE67/CS323-proj3/SID-Project3.md

 ​													Figure.2 `translate_arr_Dec()` function

 ​			When translating array or structure, we can start from its primitive type which is set in type constructor.
 Using them and the array dimensions or struct contents to count for final space cost.
+We design `translate_offset()` and `get_struct_offset()`  for structure and array data which need to address to access.
 It's useful for TAC-19 which is `DEC x [size]` .

 <img src="SID-Project3.assets/image-20211209211359408.png" alt="image-20211209211359408" style="zoom:50%;" />